heneza/Inventory-management-system/README.md

 # Inventory-management-system
-E-commerce for product and order management ss
+E-commerce for product and order management